 The first time I made vinegar I followed a tutorial online.
 As we all know, sometimes we achieve different results from those shown on a tutorial.
 I’m a writer, and I know how easy it can be to miss a step.

-But I’m also a human that tries tutorials, and I know how easy it can be to skim over something not realizing how important it actually is.
+However, I’m also a human that tries tutorials, and I know how easy it can be to skim over something not realizing how important it actually is.

 Well, I’m not sure which of those two instances happened, but I do know I didn’t cover my apples completely.